“A summer like that”: Denis Côté against “old pig cinema”

 “There are not many films in Quebec cinema that tackle sexuality head-on in a very, very uninhibited way,” he said in an interview with Agence QMI, recalling a discussion between friends of ‘A few years ago.

 “We wondered why.
 Since “The Decline of the American Empire”, we came to five films. [À ce moment-là, le scénario] was a tiny spark, it wasn’t a fight I wanted to fight, I didn’t want to right a wrong in Quebec cinema.
 Afterwards, I came across “Little History of Nymphomania” which dates from 2002 and which is written by a historian from New York.
-Why was a word invented just to talk about women’s desire?
+Why was a word invented just to talk regarding women’s desire?
 Why, through the ages, each time we had to deal with the desire of women, we felt the need to take charge of it, to cure it?

 “Then it became a challenge.”
 Because “A summer like that”, with the deliberately “light, even boring” title, broaches the subject of the sexuality of female characters.
 Fiction assumed, the scenario follows three women, Léonie (Larissa Corriveau), Eugénie (Laure Giappiconi) and Geisha (Aude Mathieu), during 26 days of retreat during which they will explore, with the help of therapists Octavia (Anne Ratte-Polle ) and Samir (Samir Guesmi), their sexual trajectories.
 “Is that brave?
 Is this crazy?
-I don’t know, but I thought I could do something interesting,” he said.
+I don’t know, but I thought I might do something interesting,” he said.

 The three actresses read different versions of the script, expressing their reservations for certain scenes.
 Denis Côté asked his usual editor to give way to a colleague, two female sexologists made their comments.
 “But it’s still a Denis Côté film, it’s not a film that arrives with ready-made solutions, it’s still a film made up entirely of questions, without any answers, like in my other films.
 It advances in the dark, he underlined.
 It’s not a film that has done all its homework, behaves like an expert, like a therapist, and comes to the end with a message.
 And I believe that if I had done that, I would be a man who comes up with solutions on female sexuality.